Added in version 8.1 build 884 3/12/15

 play sound “STTNG beep.mp3” volume 0.5 pan 1.0 output name “display audio”

-Place any audio files of any mac supported format into the “Sounds” folder which is created along side the XTension application on first startup, or if your XTension is running from the Applications folder it will be found inside the XTension folder in your Application Support folder.
+Place any audio files of any mac supported format into the “Sounds” folder which is created along side the XTension application on first startup, or if your XTension is running from the Applications folder it will be found inside the XTension Support folder created in your Documents folder.
+(XTension versions prior to 9.1 might have placed the XTension support folder in your Application Support folder.)

 Sounds are not loaded on launch but are loaded the first time they are requested and are then kept around for future uses.
 Because they are cached in memory it’s best to keep them in compressed formats and of reasonable length.